Cocaine Addiction Treatment

 Regardless of the method of consumption (injection, smoking or nasal inhalation), the drug rapidly increases the brain’s dopamine supply.
 Dopamine plays a critical role in an area of the brain called the limbic system, which triggers pleasurable sensations in response to certain actions and behaviors.
 When levels of this chemical rise, feelings of pleasure generated in the limbic system increase.
 In turn, this increase creates a rewarding feedback loop that reinforces the likelihood of future participation in the action or behavior in question.3,4

 Physical dependence on cocaine (or any other common drug of abuse) occurs when the brain starts to treat its altered dopamine levels as the normal or default situation.
 When dopamine levels fall below this new normal, withdrawal symptoms kick in, and the severity of these symptoms typically gives the user a strong incentive for continued drug use.
+Detox is necessary to safely break a person’s dependence on cocaine and pave the way for future treatment.
 Addiction occurs when this incentive becomes compulsive, with cocaine or other drugs an obsessive focal point of daily existence.3,4

 Stats and Facts